 Active Power Controls

-NREL has teamed with the Electric Power Research Institute, the Colorado School of Mines, the University of Colorado, and other industry members to research the potential of wind turbines and power plants to provide active power control (also known as real power or frequency control) to the electric power system.
+NREL has teamed with a number of organizations, including the Electric Power Research Institute and the University of Colorado, to research the potential of wind power plants to provide active power control (also known as real power or frequency control) to the electric power system.

 Released January 2014

 Active Power Controls from Wind Power: Bridging the Gaps

 Project study report explores how wind power can support power system reliability, and do so economically with negligible impacts on the lifetime of the machine.

 Under this multiyear project, researchers are performing various simulations and field tests at the National Wind Technology Center to analyze system benefits and impacts on the operations of wind turbines and the electric power system.
 The project considers five topics:

 - Controls testing and loads and structural impacts

 Some power system operators believe wind, as a variable generation source, is a burden on the electric power system.
 However, using active power controls, wind turbines can actually assist the power system and provide economic value and reliability.
 A primary goal of this project is to communicate these results to industry.

 The project is evaluating the following types of active power control: